MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 ### Identify critical flows

-Critical flows refer to the key user flows for paying customers or the flows for operations that are crucial to the workload functionality.
+Critical flows refer to the key user flows for customers or the system and data flows for operations that are crucial to the workload functionality.
 These flows can include actions such as user registrations, sign-ins, product purchases, accessing pages behind a paywall, or any other key path or process within your workload.
 To identify critical flows, complete these tasks:

 #### Map the flows

+If you have already completed the analysis in [RE:02 Reliability - Identify and prioritize user and system flows](../reliability/identify-flows.md) you can use the existing mapping as a basis for the following.
+You may assess slightly different values for the criticality or priority as it relates to Performance Efficienty.
+You may note that some System Flows from RE:02 need to be split into a combination of System Flows and Data Flows.
+This is an important distinction for Performance Efficiency to identify critical workload components that may need different resource allocations.

 Mapping flows refers to the process of identifying and outlining the paths or sequences of user interaction within a workload.
 It also includes understanding the interdependencies between its components or services.
 This mapping provides a visual representation of how different components interact to support user actions.
 By mapping the flows, you gain clarity on the user journey.
 Mapping makes it easier to pinpoint crucial interactions and dependencies that are important for functionality.